iotaledger/wallet.rs/documentation/docs/libraries/rust/getting_started.md

 ### Linux

-You can install _cmake_ and _openssl_ with your distro's package manager or download from their websites.
-On Debian and Ubuntu you will also need the [_build-essential_](https://packages.debian.org/sid/build-essential) package.
+You can install _cmake_ and _openssl_ with your distro's package manager or download them from their websites.
+On Debian and Ubuntu, you will also need the [_build-essential_](https://packages.debian.org/sid/build-essential) package.

 ## Usage